-Below is a list of options/steps available:
+Below is a list of options available:

-- Restore the service tag, license, and diagnostics information, press Y - Navigate to the Lifecycle Controller based restore options, press N - Restore data from a previously created Hardware Server Profile, press F10 - NOTE: When the restore process is complete, BIOS prompts to restore the system configuration data. - Restore data from a previously created Hardware Server Profile, press F10 - To restore the system configuration data, press Y - To use the default configuration settings, press N - i) NOTE: After the restore process is complete, system reboots.
+- 1. Restore the Service Tag, license, and diagnostics information, press Y. - 2.
+Go to the Lifecycle Controller based restore options, press N. - 3.
+Restore data from a previously created Hardware Server Profile, press F10. - NOTE: When the restore process is complete, BIOS prompts to restore the system configuration data. - 4.
+To restore the system configuration data, press Y - 5.
+To use the default configuration settings, press ${\bf N}$ - NOTE: After the restore process is complete, system reboots. - NOTE: If restoring the Service Tag is successful, you can check the Service Tag information in the System Information screen and compare it with the Service Tag on the system.

-Manually update the Service Tag
+Manually updating Service Tag